nateberkopec/dotcom/_posts/2015-9-30-action-cable.md

 WebSockets gets rid of most of that.
 To open a WebSockets connection, the client makes a HTTP request to the server with a special `upgrade` header.
 The server makes an HTTP response that basically says "Cool, I understand WebSockets, open a WebSockets connection."
 The client then opens a WebSockets pipe.

-Once that WebSockets connection is open, data sent along the pipe doesn't require *hardly any metadata at all*, usually less than about 6 bytes.
+Once that WebSockets connection is open, data sent along the pipe requires *hardly any metadata at all*, usually less than about 6 bytes.
 Neat!

 What does all of this mean to us though?
 Not a whole lot.
 You could easily do some fancy math here to prove that, since you're eliminating about 2KB of data *per message*, at Google scale you could be saving petabytes of bandwidth.
 Honestly, I think the savings here are going to vary a lot from application to application, and unless you're at Top 10,000 on Alexa scale, any savings from this might amount to a few bucks on your AWS bill.